 “I-I remember being human.”
 Light started to shake.
 “Oh god, so many emotions.
 I don’t know how to feel.”

-Light started to cry, her tears dropping onto Vure’s mask, brightening the dull colours that were covered in dust.
-Vure reached a hand upwards holding Light’s face.
+Light started to cry, her tears dropping onto Vure’s mask, brightening the dull colors that were covered in dust.
+Vure reached a hand upwards, holding Light’s face.

 “No wonder we found each other, considering the memories we have shared on Earth.”

 The two held each other as they felt every emotion of their past human lives flow through them.
-Their embrace tightening the further through their life spans they got.
+Their embrace tightened further through their life spans they got.

-“Anodyne,” Sylum said leaning in towards his ear.
-“How long do you think it will take before they realise that everything is chance?
+“Anodyne,” Sylum said, leaning in towards his ear.
+“How long do you think it will take before they realize that everything is chance?
 Not some deep connection of love or whatever they think this is.”

 “I don’t know, but is it wrong to let them be delusional?”

 “I never said it was, just curious to your estimation.”

 Anodyne stared with jealousy as Light and Vure showed a connection that Anodyne never understood.
 Not in his mortal years and not now that he has reached extreme power as a deity.